Off-duty NYPD sergeant allegedly shoots man he found with wife in Long Island home

 "When I woke up, I come out and I see all the cops everywhere," said Dennis Yankowitz.
 "It's definitely scary, you know, you never really see that many police here."

-He says there's a sense of security in the area because of his neighbors.
+He said there's a sense of security in the area because of his neighbors.

 Local streets around the officer's home were taped off for the investigation.
 So far, there's no word on who that man with the bat is or what he was doing at the Seaford home.